byu-oit/UAPI-Specification/University API Specification.md

 #### 8.2.1 Examples of Domain Meta Data

-An HTTP GET with the `application/json` mime type on the `state_code` data set located at the URL `https://api.byu.edu/byuapi/meta/students/state_code` would return the following:
+An HTTP GET with the `application/json` mime type on the `state_codes` data set located at the URL `https://api.byu.edu/byuapi/meta/students/state_codes` would return the following:

 ```json
     {